 A number of our faculty have education responsibilities in the Anesthesiology Department, at SLCH and at Washington University School of Medicine.

-Tom Cox, MD is the Chief of the Division of Pediatric Anesthesiology and Vice Chairman for Education.
+Kelly Chilson, MD, is the Interim Chief of the Division of Pediatric Anesthesiology.
 David Murray, the Carol B. Loeb and Jerome T. Loeb Professor of Medicine, leads the simulation initiative at WUSM and directs the Howard & Joyce Wood Simulation Center.